-Algebra II

-Course Number: 2202 Credit: 1, Full Year Prerequisite: Algebra I PEIMS #03100600
+Algebra II Course Number: 2202 Credit: 1, Full Year Prereguisite(s): Algebra I

 In Algebra II, students will build on the knowledge and skills for mathematics in Kindergarten-Grade 8 and Algebra I. Students will broaden their knowledge of quadratic functions, exponential functions, and systems of equations.
 Students will study logarithmic, square root, cubic, cube root, absolute value, rational functions, and their related equations.
 Students will connect functions to their inverses and associated equations and solutions in both mathematical and real-world situations.
 In addition, students will extend their knowledge of data analysis and numeric and algebraic methods.